Heidelberg Institute for Theoretical Studies: Former research groups

 The CBI research group started in 2013 at HITS under the junior group leader Siegfried Schloissnig.
 The group investigated the genome of salamanders and flatworms.
 After almost five years of intensive research, Schloissnig and his team – together with colleagues from Dresden and Vienna – managed to decipher the genome of the Mexican salamander Axolotl and the flatworm Schmidtea mediterranea.
 Both animals are important organisms in regeneration research.
 The research results have been published in the scientific journal Nature.
-Since beginning of 2018 Siegfried Schloissnig continues his research at the Institute for Molecular Pathology (IMP) in Vienna.
+Since 2018 Siegfried Schloissnig has continued his research at the Research Institute of Molecular Pathology (IMP) in Vienna.